Company registration details and Group

 If we speak with you via one of our preferred video-conferencing platforms, such conversations may be recorded, and in such instances we will store your personal data that may be recorded as part of that interaction.
 This will be retained by us as communication data, in accordance with this privacy notice.

 We may collect personal data:

-- that you provide directly to us through questionnaires, forms, surveys or other documents that hyperlink to this notice;
+That you provide directly to us through questionnaires, forms, surveys, or other documents that hyperlink to this notice

-- about you from use of CCTV which may be in operation at our offices, or those offices where we provide our services.
+About you from use of CCTV that may be in operation at our offices, or those offices where we provide our services.
 Any personal data collected from use of CCTV will be used by us for the purposes of ensuring the safety and security of our staff or those people coming onto our premises, or the premises where we provide our services.
 Such CCTV will be retained for as long as is necessary to ensure there are no issues relating to safety and security that need to be addressed and then only for so long as needed to deal with such issues.
 If there are no issues to address, then such footage shall be kept for no longer than we believe is reasonably necessary.

 How we use your information